 The worlds best golfers all take part in the tournament that first started in 1934.
 It is one of four golfing majors across a calendar year, the other three being The US Open, The Open and The PGA Championship.
 Whoever wins the event is awarded the famous green jacket.
 Past winners of the tournament include Tiger Woods, Jack Nicklaus, and Arnold Palmer to name a few.

-Bryson DeChambeau – 15/2
+Bryson DeChambeau – 17/2

 This lead to him winning his first major, the US Open, back in September.
-Bryson’s best finish at The Masters is T-21 back in 2016, but we expect him to do a lot better this year.
+Bryson’s best finish at The Masters is T-21 back in 2016.
+In November he struggled as he tried to attack everything and finished T34, which he will have learnt a lot from.
 With four par fives on the course, Bryson will be confident of shooting low scores with his distance and pushing for a first green jacket.

 Dustin Johnson – 9/1

-Jon Rahm – 10/1
+Jon Rahm – 11/1

-Rory McIlroy – 11/1
+Rory McIlroy – 16/1

 As with every major, McIlroy is always one of the favourites.
 Even though he isn’t in the best of form lately, you wouldn’t bet against him winning it.
 McIlroy has won every major there is, bar this one.
 In 2011 it looked nailed on for him to win it leading by four shots but he collapsed on the final day finishing T-15!
 This is the one he really wants to win and don’t be surprised to see him in the final pairings on Sunday.